Recreational facilities are owned and managed by North Burnett Regional Council.

 Call Fisheries Queensland on 13 25 23 to locate your nearest fishing permit outlet or apply online.

 For everyone’s enjoyment and safety, please keep your pet on a leash or restrained during your visit.

 Help us keep all recreational areas clean and tidy by using the rubbish bins provided.
-If rubbish bins are full please take your rubbish with you.
+If rubbish bins are full or unavailable, please take your rubbish with you.
 Please also take any seafood rubbish with you to reduce odour.

 Please note that approval is required for the use of Sunwater land for any organised event or function other than normal visitor activities in approved recreational areas.
 Events or functions include, but are not limited to fishing, swimming, rowing, boating or skiing competitions or displays, community events, weddings or other organised on-land activities.
 To gain approval, submit a General Application for Access to Sunwater Land or Infrastructure and Events or contact us on 13 15 89.